 Getting an Interview

-I applied through a recruiter and the process took 4 days - interviewed at Sentry Data Systems.
+I applied through a recruiter.
+The process took 4 days.
+I interviewed at Sentry Data Systems (Deerfield Beach, FL).

-The process took 3 weeks - interviewed at Sentry Data Systems in June 2011.
+The process took 3 weeks.
+I interviewed at Sentry Data Systems in June 2011.